chuymarin/doa-jenkins-lab/LAB_1.md

 **Step 4: Running your Job**
 * From the right menu, select "Build Now"
 * You will see in the "Build History" the run of your job
-* Click on it and then click in "Console Output" from the right menu
+* Click on it and then click in "Console Output" from the left menu
 * You will see something like:
 ```
 + echo 'Hello World, my name is (your name)'